-God’s Mercy is endless
+God’s Mercy Is Endless

-It is interesting to note he still wept even when he knew that Lazarus would be resurrected just minutes from that time.
+It is interesting to note he wept even though he knew that Lazarus would be resurrected just minutes from that time.
 He was expressing his compassion for Mary and the people who knew and loved Lazarus and he does the same for us today.
 Jesus will bring you out of your troubles if you trust him, but even while you are there he will comfort you and grieve with you.

 Today we deny and betray Jesus everyday when we choose to go against what we know is right but he loves us anyway and won’t walk away.
-We should therefore honor that love by trying our best to do what we ought to.